phoebetronic/getlin/README.md

 unique patterns to differentiate.
 Getlin trains 1 Module, that is one Tsetlin Machine per class.
-The following multi class classification example can be run and verified via `go test ./ensure/module/multic -v` printing the converging mean absolute error and the accuracy for the given epoch.
+The following multi class classification example can be run and verified via `go test ./ensure/module/multic -v` printing the converging mean absolute error and accuracy for the given epoch.

 ```
 epo  1    mae 0.200    acc 0.800